 Let's get our tutorial environment set up.
 Most of the set up work is in standard Python development practices (install Python and make an isolated virtual environment.)

 Pyramid encourages standard Python development practices with packaging tools, virtual environments, logging, and so on.
 There are many variations, implementations, and opinions across the Python community.
 For consistency, ease of documentation maintenance, and to minimize confusion, the Pyramid documentation has adopted specific conventions that are consistent with the Python Packaging Authority.

 This Quick Tutorial is based on:

-- Python 3.3.
-Pyramid fully supports Python 3.2+ and Python 2.6+.
-This tutorial uses Python 3.3 but runs fine under Python 2.7.
+Python 3.8.
+Pyramid fully supports Python 3.6+.
+This tutorial uses Python 3.8.

 Workspaces, projects, and packages.
-Our home directory will contain a tutorial workspace with our Python virtual environment(s) and Python projects (a directory with packaging information and Python packages of working code.)
+Our home directory will contain a tutorial workspace with our Python virtual environment and Python projects (a directory with packaging information and Python packages of working code.)

 Unix commands.
-Commands in this tutorial use UNIX syntax and paths.
+Commands in this tutorial use Unix syntax and paths.
 Windows users should adjust commands accordingly.

 Pyramid was one of the first web frameworks to fully support Python 3 in October 2011.

-Install Python 3.3 or greater¶
+Install Python 3¶

 Create a project directory structure¶